-Many hospital medics forced to flee embattled Afghan city, jeopardizing care: officials
+U.N. says situation 'rapidly deteriorating' in embattled Afghan city

-KUNDUZ, Afghanistan Fighting in the northern Afghan city of Kunduz has forced many hospital staff to leave for safety, officials said on Thursday, further jeopardizing medical care for hundreds of people.
+KUNDUZ, Afghanistan (Reuters) - Fighting in the northern Afghan city of Kunduz has led to a "rapidly deteriorating" humanitarian situation, officials said on Thursday, leaving thousands of people with limited access to food, water, or medical care.

 Street-to-street gun battles have continued for four days after Taliban militants slipped past the city's defenses on Monday.